 What are the signs and symptoms of Pediatric Intestinal Atresia?

 In some cases, extra fluid surrounding the baby during fetal development may be an indication of intestinal atresia.
-Once your baby is born, symptoms of intestinal atresia may include:
+Once your baby is born, symptoms of intestinal atresia may include absence of the first bowel movement, a lack of interest in feedings, swelling in the abdomen, or vomiting after feeding.

 What are the causes of Pediatric Intestinal Atresia?

 Intestinal atresia is a birth defect.
-Some doctors and researchers believe it is caused by low blood flow to the baby’s intestines during early fetal development.
+Some doctors and studies believe it is caused by low blood flow to the baby’s intestines during early fetal development.

 Who is at risk for an intestinal atresia?